 The previous article in this series is Introduction To Using GEDmatch.

-Now that we know how to import ‘One-to-one’ comparison results from GEDmatch into Genome Mate, and the importance of doing triangulation on matching segments, let’s take a look at the ‘One-to-many’ comparison feature available on the GEDmatch website.
+Now that we know how to do ‘One-to-one’ comparisons at GEDmatch, and the importance of doing triangulation on matching segments, let’s take a look at the ‘One-to-many’ comparison feature available on the GEDmatch website.
 The ‘One-to-many’ tool will give us a list of our closest DNA matches found on the GEDmatch site.

 After we successfully uploaded our Ancestry DNA test results file to GEDmatch, on the GEDmatch home page, we saw two red asterisks next our kit number, along with a message letting us know that our uploaded file had been tokenized but had not completed batch processing.
 As soon as a file has been tokenized, it is available for use in doing ‘One-to-one’ comparisons, but additional time is needed before the more advanced features of the GEDmatch site can be used.